Codependency and Emotional Dependence #AtoZChallenge

 Until my mental crisis of 2007, I let my parents rule my life.
 That may be normal’ish for someone at that age, but it wasn’t healthy.
 Then when I went into the mental hospital, I let my social worker make decisions for me.
 She was a very authoritarian person, threatening me with forced discharge from the hospital or guardianship if I didn’t do as she wanted.

-Then, of course, I let my psyhcologist on the long-term care unit make decisions for me.
+Then, of course, I let my psychologist on the long-term care unit make decisions for me.
 Ironically, when she diagnosed me with dependent personality disorder in 2016, she used as one of the reasons the fact that I wouldn’t openly disagree with her.
-I told her half-jokingly that I assumed she’d remove my diangosis again if I fought her hard enough on it.
+I told her half-jokingly that I assumed she’d remove my diagnosis again if I fought her hard enough on it.
 She wouldn’t.
 Her diagnosing me as dependent was based on her screwed beliefs about disability and mental health.

 I am now 32.
 I have the most supportive care team I could wish for.
 However, if I ever get to deal with less supportive staff in my life again, I know I can and must stick up for myself.
 I cherish Leonie, my fights-like-a-lioness insider, who emerged when I most needed her, when fighting my psychologist on the DPD diagnosis.
 I have a right to be myself.
 I am not dependent on anyone for making my decisions.